hipe/tmx/lib/skylab/brazen/doc/issues/021-the-API-magic-result-shape-narrative.md

-events are nice as an idea because it is wide open: you can emit as many events as you like and they can have arbitrary metadata associated with them. however, when the client has some specific idea of what the backend should be producing under normal circumstances, using events as the main substrate can get in the way.
+events are nice as an idea because it is wide open: you can emit as many events as you like and they can have arbitrary metadata associated with them. however, when the client has some specific idea of what the backend should be producing under normal circumstances, using these events as the only substrate can seem clunkier than perhaps it need be.

-one case in point is lists. if you are presenting a listing of some kind of business entity (e.g as an "index" screen, e.g as search results), using events to express (or just wrap) these entities can feel awkward.
+one case in point is business entity streams. if you are presenting a listing of some kind of business entity (e.g as an "index" screen, e.g as search results), using events to express (or just wrap) these entities can feel awkward.

 so the topic is an experiment to this end: what if we say "if the API call results in an object of a particular shape, effect a particular